lkuper/dissertation/dissertation/jfp-reviews-response.md

 The reviewer suggested that we could simplify lambdaLVish by viewing freeze as just another update operation.
-However, since unlike other update operations, freeze returns a value (it performs a read as well as a write), it seems different enough from other update operations that it should be kept separate.
-Moreover, it is the one feature that introduces nondeterminism.
-Therefore, we think it makes sense to keep it separate.
+However, since unlike other update operations, freeze returns a value (it performs a read as well as a write), it is different enough from other update operations that we feel it should be kept separate.
+Moreover, it is the one feature that introduces any form of nondeterminism.
+Therefore, we think it makes sense to not bundle it in with other udpates.

 >  2\.
 An explicit presentation of the LVish API, possibly at the cost of
 >     consuming extra space;

-We've adopted this suggestion; section 4.2 of the paper now begins with an explicit presentation of the essential LVish API operations and types.
+We plan to adopt this suggestion; section 4.2 of the paper will begin with an explicit presentation of the essential LVish API operations and types.

-TODO.
-Issue #
+[TODO -- see Issue #6]

 >  3\.
 A fuller presentation and a better explanation of the LVish implementation.

-We agree with the reviewer that this section of the originally submitted paper was hard to understand.
-After putting some thought into this, we've decided that the best approach is to leave discussion of LVish internals out of this paper entirely.
+We completely agree with the reviewer that this section of the originally submitted paper was hard to understand.
+After putting some thought into this, we have decided that the best approach is to leave discussion of LVish internals out of this paper entirely.
+The space we save in doing so can be devoted to a better presentation of the API.

 The code that we presented in the original version of the paper submitted in December is already out of date, and the implementation is likely to continue to evolve.
-Nor does it do the reader any good to simply repeat the now-outdated implementation section that appeared in our POPL '14 paper.
-(For example, the material in that paper about leveraging idempotency is out of date, now that we allow non-idempotent updates.)
+Nor does it do the reader any good to simply repeat the now-very-outdated implementation section that appeared in our POPL '14 paper.
+(The material in that paper about leveraging idempotency is out of date, now that we allow non-idempotent updates.)

 The internals of LVish are more complicated than they used to be, and still in flux.
-We believe the best place to go to read up-to-date LVish scheduler code is the open-source LVish repository (which is linked from the paper), not the paper itself.
-We hope that the reviewer is satisfied with this decision, which also helps make up for the additional space that adding a full presentation of the API takes up.
+We expect it to be the case for some time that the best place to go to read up-to-date LVish scheduler code is the open-source LVish repository, rather than any paper.

+## Reviewer 2

 Reviewer 2 made five major suggestions.
 We will try to summarize each of these suggestions briefly.

-> 1\. *Rather than join-semiattices and lub updates, focus on posets
+> 1\. *Rather than join-semilattices and lub updates, focus on posets
 > and a more general form of update, starting from early in the
 > paper.*